pingcap/tidb-operator/en/deploy-on-aws-eks.md

 Refer to [configure the TiDB cluster](configure-a-tidb-cluster.md) to further customize and configure the CR before applying.

+> **Note:**
+>
+> By default, the configuration in `tidb-cluster.yaml` sets up the LoadBalancer for TiDB with the "internal" scheme.
+This means that the LoadBalancer is only accessible within the VPC, not externally.
+To access TiDB over the MySQL protocol, you need to use a bastion host or use `kubectl port-forward`.
+If you want to expose TiDB over the internet and if you are aware of the risks of doing this, you can change the scheme for the LoadBalancer from "internal" to "internet-facing" in the `tidb-cluster.yaml` file.

 To deploy the `TidbCluster` and `TidbMonitor` CR in the EKS cluster, run the following command:

 {{< copyable "shell-regular" >}}